 With the holidays being just around the corner, we’ve asked Matt Raymond, the managing partner of Vaco Indianapolis, what he’s grateful for.
-Vaco Indianapolis launched in January of 2013 after Matt’s college friend connected Matt and Jerry Bostelman, Vaco’s Founder and CEO.
+Vaco Indianapolis launched in January of 2013 after Matt’s college friend connected Matt with leaders at Vaco.
 That introduction led to the procurement of Vaco Indianapolis.

 “I was given the freedom to create a place where like-minded individuals could come together and thrive in an industry that we all love,” said Matt.
 “Where collaboration amongst service lines and healthy conflict is designed to be productive.”